-Over in Dwinelle Hall about two years ago, as part of a series on creating conditions for student success, there was a student panel addressing a group of facultyabout their experiences thus far at Berkeley.
+Over in Dwinelle Hall a few years ago, as part of a series on creating conditions for student success, there was a student panel addressing a group of faculty about their experiences thus far at Berkeley.
 The students talked about their favorite classes, what made them so valuable, and what their professors had done to engage them so effectively in learning.
 When one faculty member brought up the topic of office hours, the students became relatively silent.
 When asked how many on the panel had gone to office hours, none raised their hand.
 It was surprising in some ways to hear about so many transformative experiences that all centered around student-faculty interaction, yet an opportunity like office hours was not being capitalized upon.
 Why not?

 When asked, one student gave an eye-opening answer that illustrated both the negative perception of office hours and the confusion that surrounds it on the part of students.
 She recalled a class from the semester prior she thoroughly enjoyed.
 The professor delivered riveting lectures, facilitated dynamic discussions, chose provocative readings, and seemed to genuinely care about the course and the students.
 Despite this, the student never once went to office hours.
 Reason #1: “I think office hours is for students who are struggling with the material and need extra help.
 I wouldn’t want my professor to know I’m struggling, even if I was.”
 Reason #2: “I was fascinated by the Professor, the discipline, and research in the field beyond what we were focusing on in class.
 I would have loved to drop into office hours and just talk with my professor about her own research, but figured there’s no way she’d want to take the time to do that with me.”
 When this second reason came to light, every faculty member in the audience exclaimed almost in unison, “Do you know how much we would enjoy it if a student came to office hours curious to hear more about our own research?!”
 The misplaced expectations and false judgments about office hours permeate our students’ perceptions of it as a useful avenue for increased student-faculty interaction.
 Heading into a new semester is a good time to give some consideration to how you can increase the use and effectiveness of your office hours - for your students, and for you.